rogerclotet/garbuix/README.md

 - 📱 Fully responsive design
 - 🎨 Modern UI with Tailwind CSS and shadcn/ui components
 - 🌓 Dark mode with system preference detection and manual toggle
-- ⚡ Fast performance with TanStack Start

 ## How to Play

 1. Look at the crossword grid (letters are hidden initially)
 2. Type a word you think appears in the crossword
-3. Write words without accents or punctuation (e.g., "pare" instead of "pare")
-4. When you guess correctly, the word reveals on the grid
+3. When you guess correctly, the word reveals on the grid
-5. Complete the puzzle by finding all words!
+4. Complete the puzzle by finding all words!

 ## Setup